OpenEvalProject/evals/manuscripts/elife-99018/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/99018/elife-99018-fig2-v1.jpg)

-**Figure 2.:** Faillenot et al., 2017.Anterior insula (AI) is shown in blue, and posterior insula (PI) mask is shown in green (see ‘Methods’ for details).
+**Figure 2.:** Anterior insula (AI) is shown in blue, and posterior insula (PI) mask is shown in green (see ‘Methods’ for details).
 This atlas is based on probabilistic analysis of the anatomy of the insula with demarcations of the AI based on three short dorsal gyri and the PI, which encompasses two long and ventral gyri.

-## Encoding
+#### Encoding

 Compared to the AI, high-gamma power in PCC/precuneus was suppressed during almost the entire window 110–1600 ms during memory encoding (ps<0.05, Figure 3a).

 ![Figure 3.](https://cdn.elifesciences.org/articles/99018/elife-99018-fig3-v1.jpg)

-**Figure 3.:** a) verbal free recall (VFR), (b) categorized verbal free recall (CATVFR), (c) paired associates learning verbal cued recall (PALVCR), and (d) water maze spatial memory (WMSM) experiments.Green horizontal lines denote greater HG power for AI compared to PCC/precuneus (ps<0.05).
+**Figure 3.:** Green horizontal lines denote greater HG power for AI compared to PCC/precuneus (ps<0.05).
 Red horizontal lines denote increase of AI response compared to the resting baseline during the encoding and recall periods (ps<0.05).
 Blue horizontal lines denote decrease of PCC/precuneus response compared to the baseline during the encoding periods and increase of PCC/precuneus response compared to the baseline during the recall periods (ps<0.05).

-## Recall
+#### Recall

 In contrast, suppression of high-gamma power in the PCC/precuneus was absent during the recall periods.
 Rather, high-gamma power in the PCC/precuneus was enhanced compared to the AI mostly during the 1390–1530 ms window prior to recall (ps<0.05, Figure 3a).

-## AI response compared to PCC/precuneus during encoding and recall in the CATVFR task
+### AI response compared to PCC/precuneus during encoding and recall in the CATVFR task

 We next examined high-gamma power in the CATVFR task.
 In this task, participants were presented with a list of words with consecutive pairs of words from a specific category (e.g., JEANS-COAT, GRAPE-PEACH, etc.) and subsequently asked to recall as many as possible from the original list (‘Methods’, Appendix 1—tables 1, 3 and 7, Figure 1b; Qasim et al., 2023).

-## Encoding
+#### Encoding

 High-gamma power in PCC/precuneus was suppressed compared to the AI during the 570–790 ms interval (ps<0.05, Figure 3b).

-## Recall
+#### Recall

 High-gamma power mostly did not differ between AI and PCC/precuneus prior to recall (ps>0.05, Figure 3b).

-## AI response compared to PCC/precuneus during encoding and recall in the PALVCR task
+### AI response compared to PCC/precuneus during encoding and recall in the PALVCR task

 The PALVCR task also consisted of three periods: encoding, delay, and recall (‘Methods’, Appendix 1—tables 1, 4 and 8, Figure 1c).
 During encoding, a list of word-pairs was visually presented, and then participants were asked to verbally recall the cued word from memory during the recall periods.

-## Encoding
+#### Encoding

 High-gamma power in PCC/precuneus was suppressed compared to the AI during the memory encoding period, during the 470–950 ms and 2010–2790 ms windows (ps<0.05, Figure 3c).

-## Recall
+#### Recall

 High-gamma power mostly did not differ between AI and PCC/precuneus prior to recall (ps>0.05, Figure 3c).

-## AI response compared to PCC/precuneus during encoding and recall in the WMSM task
+### AI response compared to PCC/precuneus during encoding and recall in the WMSM task

 We next examined high-gamma power in the WMSM task.
 Participants performed multiple trials of a spatial memory task in a virtual navigation paradigm (Goyal et al., 2018; Jacobs et al., 2016; Lee et al., 2018) similar to the Morris water maze (Morris, 1984; ‘Methods’, Appendix 1—tables 1, 5 and 9, Figure 1d).
 Participants were shown objects in various locations during the encoding periods and asked to retrieve the location of the objects during the recall period.

-## Encoding
+#### Encoding

 High-gamma power in PCC/precuneus was suppressed compared to the AI, mostly during the 1390–2030 ms and 3150–4690 ms window (ps<0.05, Figure 3d).

-## Recall
+#### Recall

 High-gamma power mostly did not differ between AI and PCC/precuneus (ps>0.05, Figure 3d).

-## Replication of increased high-gamma power in AI compared to PCC/precuneus across four memory tasks
+### Replication of increased high-gamma power in AI compared to PCC/precuneus across four memory tasks

 We next used replication BF analysis to estimate the degree of replicability of high-gamma power suppression of the PCC/precuneus compared to the AI during the memory encoding periods of the four tasks.
 We used the posterior distribution obtained from the VFR (primary) dataset as a prior distribution for the test of data from the CATVFR, PALVCR, and WMSM (replication) datasets (Ly et al., 2019; see ‘Methods’ for details).
 We used the encoding time windows for which we most consistently observed decrease of PCC/precuneus high-gamma power compared to the AI.
 These correspond to 110–1600 ms during the VFR task, 570–790 ms in the CATVFR task, 2010–2790 ms in the PALVCR task, and 3150–4690 ms in the WMSM task.
 We first averaged the high-gamma power across these strongest time windows for each task and then used replication BF analysis to estimate the degree of replicability of high-gamma power suppression of the PCC/precuneus compared to the AI.